 Column Header Maintenance

-Place holder codes can also be used for column headers.
+Date macro codes can also be used with column headers.
 When the statement is displayed, they will be replaced by date information, as described below.

 For monthly columns.

 #MthYear - This will display the year.
 Example: 2017.

 #Month - This will display the month.
 Example: January.

 #MonthDay - This will display the month and the day.
 Example: January 31, ,

 #MonthSrt - This will display the short month name: Example: Jan.

 #Year - This will display the year.
 Example: 2017.

 #YrMthDay - This will display the month and the day.
 Example: January 31, .